seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Troilus, by Menelaus.

 **TROILUS**
-Let Paris bleed; ‘tis but a scar to scorn;
+Let Paris bleed; 'tis but a scar to scorn;
-Paris is gored with Menelaus’ horn.
+Paris is gored with Menelaus' horn.

 *Alarum*